 She was inspired to teach after attending the 2009 UK convention taught by Geeta Iyengar (BKS Iyengar’s daughter).

-She holds a Junior Intermediate 2 level certificate and has taken classes at the Ramamani Iyengar Institute (RIMYI) in Pune.
+She holds a Level 3 certification and has taken classes at the Ramamani Iyengar Institute (RIMYI) in Pune.
 She regularly attends the Iyengar UK annual conventions, which are taught by teachers from RIYMI, as well as learning from senior teachers near, far and wide.

 Annemarie is particularly interested in the mind and body connection of yoga: